 Finally reestablished on August 1, 1973, the MA rating would only draw its members from Sailors cross-rating from other ratings at the Second Class Petty Officer level and above.
 That is until 2003, when Navy Recruiting Command was assigned a new contract mission for entry level applicants.

-Master at Arms class "A" school is approximately nine weeks in duration, and the school is located in San Antonio, Texas.
+Master at Arms class "A" school is approximately seven weeks in duration, and the school is located in San Antonio, Texas.

 Master At Arms (MA)

 Master At Arms provide waterborne and land security, aircraft and flight line security, strategic weapons and cargo security, maritime security and platform protection.
 They conduct customs operations, corrections operations, detainee operations, and protective service operations.

 MAs perform force protection, physical security and law enforcement, and organize and train personnel in force protection, physical security, law enforcement, and weapons proficiency.
 They develop plans for physical security and force protection enhancement of Navy bases, installations, property, and personnel, and assist commands in conducting terrorist threat analysis and implementing defensive measures.

 Sea tours and shore tours for Sailors that have completed four sea tours will be 36 months at sea followed by 36 ashore until retirement.

 Inside the United States (INUS)/outside the United States (OUTUS): Sailors in INUS/OUTUS communities have sea shore flow career paths based on a rotation between INUS and OUTUS duty assignments.
 Assignment to sea and/or OUTUS duty (types 2, 3, 4, and 6) will be considered sea tours for sea shore rotation purposes.
 Assignment to INUS shore duty (type 1) will be considered shore tours for rotation purposes.